RIT-Launch-Initiative/launch-core/sched/macros/README.md

 	_init = true;
 }
 ```
+NOTE: The unary `&&` operator lets us store the label address as a variable and is [GCC specific](http://gcc.gnu.org/onlinedocs/gcc-3.2.3/gcc/Labels-as-Values.html#Labels%20as%20Values).

-Skip ahead to wherever this task needs this function to be (`sched_dispatched`
+Skip ahead to wherever the current task needs this function to be (`sched_dispatched`
-designates what "this" task is):
+tells us what the current task is):
 ```
 goto *(_current[static_cast<int>(sched_dispatched)]);
 ```